 Despite what many may have you believe.
 The shorts were not chosen with a desire to sexualize your daughters or to add sex appeal and spectators to the sport.
 The shorts were chosen for comfort and practicality.

-First and foremost in the reason for choosing the spandex shorts used today is because of range of motion.
-The spandex short does not, in any way, inhibit its occupants range of motion.
+First and foremost in the reason for choosing the spandex shorts used today is because of the range of motion.
+The spandex short does not, in any way, inhibit its occupant's range of motion.
 Volleyball is a sport often played while flying through the air or very low to the ground and these motions require flexible clothing.
-Try doing 50 lunges in your traditional shorts and see where your shorts wind up, especially if you have larger thighs like many female back row players do.
+Try doing 50 lunges in your traditional shorts and see where your shorts wind up, especially if you have larger thighs as many female back row players do.
 The material moves and bunches in traditional shorts, but it moves MUCH less in the short spandex shorts.
-The same goes with repetitive jumping.
+The same goes for repetitive jumping.

-Also, spandex have moisture wicking properties which also offers its advantages.
+Also, spandex has moisture-wicking properties which also offers its advantages.
 In reality, they are as comfortable as wearing your underwear, if not more comfortable than your underwear.
 For experienced players who have gotten over the body consciousness of getting used to the spandex, they are just a part of the uniform they put on.
-Many players never have to adjust or think about again.
+Many players never have to adjust or think about it again.

 Spandex as a Uniform

-Just wait, I can hear you thinking, "If spandex are so advantageous to volleyball players, why don't the Men's teams wear them?"
+Just wait, I can hear you thinking, "If spandex is so advantageous to volleyball players, why don't the Men's teams wear them?"

 What Do You Think?